 Those are my tips for digital nomads thinking about Moalboal for setting up a base.
 I prefer to be away from the digital nomad hype in Bali but understand some love it.
 Moalboal could be a great choice if you prefer a quieter approach to the digital nomad life and want those relaxed, small-town island vibes but still need to be connected and near international airports.

-WHERE TO STAY ON CEBU?
+WHERE TO STAY IN CEBU?

 I really think that if you are going to be exploring Cebu, the best place to stay is in Moalboal.
 There are a few reasons why!

 Cebu City might be where you land at the airport but if you are looking for adventure, you will need to head south as soon as possible.
-Most of the best waterfalls, whale sharks, snorkeling with sardines and turtles are all down south.
+Most of the best waterfalls, whale sharks, snorkeling with sardines and turtles are all down in the south of Cebu.
 So where do you stay to do all of these adventures?
 Moalboal!
-Trust me I know… I rent an apartment in Moalboal and that is my base for all of the adventures you have just read!

-Teobas Homestay – Value: You need to click on that link just to see how rad this place is.
+- Teobas Homestay – Value: You need to click on that link just to see how rad this place is.
 It has a staircase down to the ocean into crystal clear water.
 I can tell you, I have snorkeled out the front of this place with turtles many times.
 For about $30 USD you get a private room with all of the facilities you need.
 There is not much better than having ocean access and a bit of a sunset view!

-Dolphin House Resort – Luxury: If you are looking for a nice resort, Dolphin House is a 5-star resort with a huge pool for less than $200 USD per night.
+- Dolphin House Resort – Luxury: If you are looking for a nice resort, Dolphin House is a 5-star resort with a huge pool for less than $200 USD per night.
 It has ocean access, great restaurant, chilling areas and a beautiful garden throughout the property.

 MORE CEBU TRAVEL GUIDES